top of page

 ingo-doerrie-tX9b3U7RYuY-unsplash.jpg

 The Eat Your Hunger program begins with acknowledging where you are now.
 It begins with an honest look at your personal tendencies, your physical and mental challenges, and the craziness that is your life.
 We all have a hundred thousand responsibilities pulling at us from every possible angle.
 The world doesn't slow down to give us time to regroup.
 We have to take it.
 We have to make it happen.
-Here we'll show you exactly how to do that.
+Here we'll show you exactly how to do that by simply following a step-by-step process over two months.
+You will be amazed at how much better you will look and feel at the end of those two months.
+And the good news is, that's just the beginning.

 Want to get started now?
 Below is a summary of the steps required to transform your life forever.
 And best of all, it's free!
 While we recommend the structure and accountability available through one of our courses, the EYH program framework outlined below should provide enough detail for an enterprising individual to take advantage of its benefits.
 If you do not have previous weight training experience, you can take the exercise routine guidelines provided here to a local gym and request assistance (you may need to be prepared to spring for a few personal training sessions).
 All the recommendations here stand on their own. there is nothing bizarre or new.
 The true value of the EYH program is the how.
 Our programs are designed to take you step by step through the material in a phased approach, building knowledge, skill, and experience one layer at a time.